Religion in India: Minority beliefs and sects

 Hinduism contains many different sub-cultures just like most other religions.
 The major aspects outlined above hold true for the majority of the Hindu population, but not all.
-Just as each state is home to an individual language, Hinduism harbors various sub-cultures whose traditions may or may not be shared by other Indians.
+Just as each state is home to an individual language, Hinduism harbours various sub-cultures whose traditions may or may not be shared by other Indians.
 A sect from Gujarat called the Prajapatis for example, holds water as the sacred ornament to every meal.
 Before and after a meal, an individual is expected to pour water in the palms of their right hand and sip the water three times.
 This is often seen as a purification gesture: food is regarded as being holy and every individual must purify themselves before touching their food.

 Other minor sects in India carry no specific name, but they are uniquely identified by the last names of each family.
 This convention is used more frequently in South India than in North India.
 For example, a relatively prominent sect in southern India prohibits making important decisions, commencing new tasks, and doing other intellectually or spiritually engaged actions after sunset.
 Historians believe that this tradition was derived from the concept of Rahukaalam, in which Hindus believe that a specific period of the day is inauspicious.
 Stringent family beliefs are thought to have led to the development of a more constrained religious hierarchy.
 Over time, this belief was extended to discourage taking major actions and even staying awake for long periods after sunset.
 Examples of families which follow this tradition include Gudivada, Padalapalli, Pantham, and Kashyap.